It seems that comparison-shopping, discounting and getting the best price is all that drives customers any more.

 Instead of searching for the best possible product, consumers are increasingly looking for ones that meet their needs and for the least expensive option.

-Now it seems extraordinary products mean less to the average consumer.
+Now, it seems extraordinary products mean less to the average consumer.

 Why is that?

 Lazy salespeople.
 Lazy department managers.
 Lazy visual merchandising.
-Bean counters at every level thinking they can do more with less.
+Bean counters at every level, thinking they can do more with less.

 This has led to the idea of a premium product being lost on Millennial generation shoppers.
 And employees…

 Anyone on their feet knows the cheapest shoes you buy are the most expensive.
-And the most expensive the cheapest.
-That’s because when your feet hurt and get fatigued from excessive heat in man-made materials, that pain travels up your legs to your back, neck and arms.
+And the most expensive, the cheapest.
+That’s because when your feet hurt and get fatigued from excessive heat in man-made materials, that pain travels up your legs to your back, neck, and arms.

-But if no one in a shoe store ever explains that to you, you keep buying the cheapest crap without a wit of knowledge what you are doing to yourself.
+But if no one in a shoe store ever explains that to you, you keep buying the cheapest crap without a wit of knowledge of what you are doing to yourself.
 Or your own happiness.

 Selling a premium product demands more from a retailer than attaching a hangtag of features.
 Instead, a retail sales training program must educate your sales force about the important differences that a premium product delivers.